postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 warning: false
 ---

-You can make requests that return mock data defined within Postman if you do not have a real API ready, or you do not want to run your requests against real data yet.
+You can make requests that return mock data defined within Postman if you do not have a production API ready, or you do not want to run your requests against real data yet.
 By adding a mock server to your collection and adding examples to your requests, you can simulate the behavior of a real API.
 When you send a request to a mock server, Postman will match the request configuration to the examples you have saved for the request and respond with the data you added to the example.

 > You need to be signed into a Postman account to create a mock server.